Cavaquinho

-The cavaquinho (pronounced /pt/ in Portuguese) is a small Portuguese string instrument in the European guitar family, with four wires or gut strings.
+The cavaquinho (/pt-PT/) is a small Portuguese string instrument in the European guitar family, with four wires or gut strings.

 A cavaquinho player is called a cavaquista.

 Tuning

 A common tuning in Portugal is C G A D (non-reentrant with C being the lowest pitch, or from lower to higher pitches).

 The standard tuning in Brazil is D G B D.